Anthropology

 Instructor

-HONORS INTRODUCTION TO PHYSICAL ANTHROPOLOGY
+HONORS INTRODUCTION TO BIOLOGICAL ANTHROPOLOGY

 - Description: Survey and investigation of the basic processes of evolution and their application to the development of modern humans.
 Impact of natural selection and genetics on development of new species.
 Evolutionary processes behind the physical and behavioral development of primates.
 History of the human lineage by reconstructing the fossil record, using investigations by paleoanthropologists, geologists, biologists, and archaeologists.
 Relationship between contemporary biology and behavior, facilitating an understanding of the effect of them upon future humankind.
 As an honors course, it is a full thematic seminar with advanced teaching methods focusing on major writing, reading, and research assignments, student class lectures, group discussions and interactions.